tuur29/html2vr/library/README.md

 Lastly you need to add the `data-html2vr-page-type` and `data-html2vr-selector` properties to the body element of each page you want to support.

-> Note: Firefox is currently the only fully supported browser!

 ## Properties and settings

 Settings: [view defaultConfig.js](./src/defaultConfig.js)